Skip to main content

 Leading EHR adoption in Minnesota and North Dakota

-As a partner in Key Health Alliance, Stratis Health co-leads the Regional Extension Assistance Center for HIT (REACH)—one of 62 nonprofit federally designated HIT Regional Extension Centers dedicated to helping providers in Minnesota and North Dakota improve care by implementing and using EHR systems.
-The REACH program also provides technical assistance to clinics and hospitals participating in the Southeast Minnesota Beacon Community, one of 17 Beacon projects across the country.
+As a partner in Key Health Alliance, Stratis Health co-led the Regional Extension Assistance Center for HIT (REACH) in Minnesota and North Dakota—as one of 62 nonprofit federally designated HIT Regional Extension Centers dedicated to helping providers improve care by implementing and using EHR systems.
+REACH assisted clients to achieve Stage 1 meaningful use through the federal incentive payment program for health care providers.
+Across the two states, REACH worked with:

 Consulting services and support

 Stratis Health serves as an unbiased consultant, guiding health care organizations across the care continuum in preparing for, selecting, implementing, and fully using HIT to enhance care.
 We assist health care facilities to use EHR tools for patient self management and preventive care, and to build chronic care management systems.